 Tigers Ride Decisive Fifth Inning To Beat Rangers

-The Texas Rangers went from a potential four-game sweep to a series split as they fell to the Detroit Tigers, 7-3, on Sunday at Comerica Park.
+The Texas Rangers went from a potential four-game sweep to a series split as they fell to the Detroit Tigers, 7-3, on Sunday in Detroit at Comerica Park.

 It was a disappointing end to the series for the Rangers (31-35).
-The Rangers overpowered the Tigers, 7-0, on Friday, and rallied in the ninth inning to beat the Tigers, 3-1, on Thursday.
+Texas overpowered the Tigers, 7-0, on Friday, and rallied in the ninth inning to beat Detroit, 3-1, on Thursday.
 But on Saturday the Tigers (26-40) overwhelmed the Rangers, 14-7, before salvaging a series split with Sunday’s win.

-For the second straight game it was Robbie Grossman that supplied the power for the Tigers, as he had a three-run home run.
+For the second straight game, it was Robbie Grossman that supplied the power for the Tigers, with a three-run home run.

 But, it was the fifth inning that determined the game.

-The Tigers chased him off in the bottom of the fifth, after the Rangers tied the game at 3-3 in the top half of the inning.
+The Tigers chased him off in the bottom of the inning after the Rangers tied the game at 3-3 in the top half.
 Dunning pitched his way into a bases-loaded situation and Rangers manager Chris Woodward went to his bullpen and brought in Dennis Santana.

-Santana nearly worked out around Spencer Torkelson, working him to a 2-2 count.
-Santana offered him a well-placed breaking pitch on the low outside part of the plate, but Torkelson went down to get it and took the ball into shallow center field to score Harold Castro and Javier Báez to give the Tigers a 5-3 lead.
+Santana nearly worked out around Spencer Torkelson, with a 2-2 count.
+Santana offered him a well-placed breaking ball on the low outside part of the plate, but Torkelson went down to get it and took the ball into shallow center field to score Harold Castro and Javier Báez for a 5-3 Tigers lead.

 Like Saturday, the Rangers started the first inning with a solo home run, with Corey Seager doing the honors with an opposite-field shot to left.
-That gave the Rangers a momentary lead before Dunning gave up three Tigers runs in the first inning on Grossman’s home run.
+That gave the Rangers a momentary lead before Dunning gave up three Tigers runs in the bottom half of the inning on Grossman’s home run.

 Rangers Top 30 Pitching Prospect Sharp in Triple-A Debut